john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/11 3:30 pm 35 min Working on references tutorial
 - 8/11 4:27 pm 1 hr Working on stepping action, and created HitsCollection class.
 - 8/11 6:44 pm 30 min Let's get some hits printing!!!
 UPDATE: it's still not quite printing, I think I need to look into the PrintAll() function from HitsCollection.
+- 8/11 9:50 pm 1 hr Finally got hits printing out to the console!!! this is great news.
+There are many kinks to be worked out but it's something for sure!
+It prints the energy and position.
+Super great stuff.

+# Week 13 8/14-8/20

+**G4 Brems**
+- [ ] Get accurate hits displaying in console
+- [ ] Possibly get some graphs started for the hits

+**C++**
+- [ ] Put out a references C++ vid
+- [ ] Put out a constructors and destructors vid

+**G4 Brems v1.0.0**
+- [ ] Make a docker for G4Brems v1.0.0
+- [ ] Put out a G4Brems v1.0.0 vid